59Frames/colr/README.md

 ### Usage
-- Use it like this!
+- How to use the *Colors classes

 ```java
 import colr.core.models.Color;